onthecodepath/iOS-Interview-Questions/README.md

     - What is the difference between _name vs self.name?
     - What is a category and when is it used?
     - What is the difference between not-running, inactive, active, background and suspended execution states?
+    - Is it faster to iterate through an NSArray or an NSSet?
 - [Memory / Memory Management](https://github.com/onthecodepath/iOS-Interview-Questions#memory--memory-management)
     - What is the difference between copy and retain?
     - What is a memory leak?
     - What is the difference between *weak* and *strong*?
     - What is a memory leak?
 - [Swift](https://github.com/onthecodepath/iOS-Interview-Questions#Swift)
+    - What is the difference between var and let?
 - [Thread Management](https://github.com/onthecodepath/iOS-Interview-Questions#thread-management)
     - What is the difference between atomic and non-atomic synthesized properties?
     - What is the difference between a stack vs a heap?